California Court Records

 Below are methods for looking up active or pending arrest warrants in California:

 - Search a local superior court's case information website.
-For example, the Superior Court of California, County of Santa Clara, has a Traffic Case Info portal where individuals can look up a case to determine whether an arrest warrant was issued and its issue date.
+For example, the Superior Court of California, County of Santa Clara, has a Traffic Case Info portal where individuals can look up a case to determine whether an arrest warrant and its issue date were issued.

 - Access a private aggregate website that provides an arrest warrant search service.